nyameteor/Nand2Tetris/README.md

 # Nand2Tetris

-This is my coursework for self-studying Nand2Tetris.
+This is my coursework for self-studying Nand2Tetris, written in Python 3.
 For an overview of the course, please see the [course website](https://www.nand2tetris.org/).

 ## Course Resources